 - It reduces tyrosine kinase activity: In this regard, it acts similar to a prostate cancer drug called tyrosine kinase inhibitors.
 This reduces the cell signals that favor prostate overgrowth (13).

 - It inhibits proliferation and angiogenesis: This function of curcumin is particularly important in patients with prostate cancer.
 Curcumin slows down cell proliferation but also contributes in another aspect.
 It won’t allow cancer to build new blood vessels to keep on growing.
-It inhibits angiogenesis and prevents more advances in phases in prostate cancer (14).
+This inhibits angiogenesis and prevents more advances in phases in prostate cancer (14).

 That’s why a 2016 review on the topic revisited each one of these mechanisms and recommended curcumin as a side therapy in patients with prostate cancer and other prostate health issues (16).

 Foods high in Curcumin

 In this case, we are talking about a spice instead of a nutrient.
 Thus, we do not have a long list of foods that contain curcumin.
 The primary source is turmeric, but you can also find curcumin as a powder in the market.
 Its what gives mustard its yellow color, too.